 All languages vary - across time, distance, social class, gender, situation, and ethnicity.
 This course examines the societal and cultural influences on both the forms and uses of different varieties of English as well as other languages, and demonstrates how one's language and language variety affect one's identity, school achievement, etc. Topics include language attitudes and stereotypes, ideology, intercultural and interethnic communication, and the spread of English.
 Special emphasis will be placed on how these notions of language varieties apply to the teaching and learning of second and foreign languages.
-Prereq.: graduate standing.
+Prerequisite: graduate standing.

 TESL 447: Pragmatics, 3 cr.

 Study of the interface between language and meaning at the level of discourse.
 Focus on dialogic interaction between participants in conversation and explanation how language use indexes how the nexus of word meanings and speaker intentions come together to achieve communication.
 Additionally, a consideration of the multiple layers of context as factors that affect the interpretation of speaker role and appropriateness of use.
-Prereq.: graduate standing.
+Prerequisite: graduate standing.

-TESL 451: Lexically-Based Instruction, 3 cr.
+TESL 451: Lexically Based Instruction, 3 cr.

 TESL 452: Content-Based Instruction, 3 cr.

 Exploration of content-based instruction as an approach to teaching English language learners.
 Functioning as both a method in the English as a second or foreign language classroom and as a technique for meeting the needs of English language learners in the content area classroom, its theory and practice are examined through the various models and the standard-based curriculum.
 Additionally, practices and strategies related to planning, implementing, and managing ESL and content instruction, including classroom organization, teaching strategies for developing and integrating language skills, and choosing and adapting classroom resources are addressed.
-Prereq.: graduate standing, and TESL 402 and TESL 410.
+Prerequisite: graduate standing, and TESL 402 and TESL 410.

 TESL 460: Second Language Acquisition, 3 cr.